Things to Do in Vang Vieng in July

 Best Activities in July

-Tham Jang Cave Exploration
+Tham Chang Cave Exploration

 July Events & Festivals

-Khao Phansa (Buddhist Lent Beginning)
+Khao Phansa Buddhist Lent Beginning